bozakov/sshlauncher/README.md

 command: iperf -c nodeA.filab.uni-hannover.de
 after: {'receiver':'Server listening'}
 ```

+Additional parameters may be passed from the OS shell to the sshlauncher script for iterating through experiment parameters: when sshlauncher is started all environment variables with a name beginning with `SL_` are imported.
+An example of setting TCP window sizes within a script is

+    command: iperf -c nodeA.filab.uni-hannover.de  -w SL_WIN_SIZE

-Additional parameters may be passed from the shell through environment variables.
-Please refer to the [technical report](sshlauncher_tr.pdf) for detailed instructions on setting up the configuration file.
+Please refer to the [technical report](sshlauncher_tr. pdf) for detailed instructions on setting up the configuration file.

 To run SSHLauncher use: